exception/discord-discrim-change/README.md

 # discord-discrim-change
 Change Discord discriminator via the Canary API v7.

+No longer useful since this was released the same day as the API Endpoint was discovered.

 **This only works for people with Discord Nitro**

 ## Usage